Floorp-Projects/Floorp/remote/doc/cdp/Architecture.md

 The browser target websocket URL will be printed to stderr.
 To do that this component glue together three main high level components:

 * `server/HTTPD`
-    This is a copy of httpd.js, from /netwerk/ folder.
-This is a JS implementation of an http server.
-    This will be used to implement the various http endpoints of CDP.
+  This is a copy of httpd.js, from the `/netwerk/` folder.
+This is a JS implementation of an HTTP server.
+This will be used to implement the various HTTP endpoints of CDP.
 There is a few static URL implemented by `JSONHandler` and one dynamic URL per target.

 * `cdp/JSONHandler`
-    This implements the following three static http endpoints:
+  This implements the following three static HTTP endpoints:
-    * /json/version:
+  * `/json/version`:
       Returns information about the runtime as well as the url of the browser target websocket url.
-    * /json/list:
+  * `/json/list`:
       Returns a list of all debuggable targets with, for each, their dynamic websocket URL.
       For now it only reports tabs, but will report workers and addons as soon as we support them.
 The main browser target is the only one target not listed here.
-    * /json/protocol:
+  * `/json/protocol`:
       Returns a big dictionary describing the supported protocol.
       This is currently hard coded and returns the full CDP protocol schema, including APIs we don’t support.
       We have a future intention to fix this and report only what Firefox implements.
     You can connect to these websocket URL in order to debug things.

-  * `cdp/targets/TargetList`
+  * `cdp/targets/TargetList`:
     This component is responsible of maintaining the list of all debuggable targets.
     For now it can be either:
     * The main browser target